jbulliner82/jbulliner82.github.io/README.md

 **Portfolio Content:** © 2024 Joseph Bulliner.
 All rights reserved.

 **Code & Design:** This portfolio site's code and design are proprietary.
 Please do not reproduce without permission.

+**Individual Projects:** See each project's repository for specific licensing information.

 **Viewing & Sharing:** Feel free to share links to the portfolio for professional purposes.